Pylons/deform/docs/serialization.rst

 ``day`` , ``month``, and ``year``, and the values will be the values provided by the person interacting with the related form controls.

-Other uses of Peppercorn structure markers include: a "confirm password" widget can render a peppercorn mapping with two text inputs in it, a "mapping widget" can serve as a substructure for a fieldset.
+Other uses of Peppercorn structure markers include a "confirm password" widget that can render a peppercorn mapping with two text inputs in it, or a "mapping widget" that can serve as a substructure for a fieldset.
-Basically, Peppercorn makes it more pleasant to deal with form submission data by pre-converting the data from a flat mapping into a set of mappings, sequences, and strings during deserialization.
+Basically Peppercorn makes it more pleasant to deal with form submission data by pre-converting the data from a flat mapping into a set of mappings, sequences, and strings during deserialization.